Manan100196/ST_558_Project3_GroupD/Tech_analysis.md

 # Introduction

-The data set describes the features of each individual channel.
+The data set describes the features (token details, keywords, day of the week etc) for each record and a particular channel.
 The purpose of the analysis is to predict the performance of each individual channel.
+The channel performance is measured by the number of shares which in modelling context is the response variable.
+The url for each record and time delta which is days between article publication are removed as they are not useful in predicting shares.
+There are few variables such as n_non_stop_words, kw_min_max, self_reference_max_shares, rate_positive_words, n_unique_tokens, global_rate_negative_words, kw_min_min,kw_avg_min, self_reference_avg_sharess which are highly correlated in all six channel are removed before performing applying any modelling technique.
+Finally, four modelling methodologies which are forward subset linear regression, backward subset linear regression, and ensemble technique such as random forest and boosting are fitted on the training dataset.
+To evaluate the model fit, the testing is performed on the test dataset and RMSE value is calculated.
+These RMSE value is compared for all four models and the one with lowest RMSE value is declared as a winner for a particular channel.

 # Loading the necessary packages